ryasar79/reduxx/README.md

 #### ReduxX is a lightweight yet super-powerful, very easy to learn, and very easy to set up React state management library.

+### ReduxX News: ReduxX v2 coming soon!
+Still keeping it very simple, with a few key modifications that seem to be the natural next steps for this tool.

 ### Table of Contents: